This post is also available in: German

 Instead, you can demo the various features – and see a preview of your quiz.
 But you can’t actually test out a survey on your site – to see if it does what you need, try out their data integrations, and so on.

 That’s remarkably short-sighted.

-Check out this screen from their quiz creator – you can’t even try these features marked ‘Upgrade’, so how can you be sure you want to upgrade to pay for them?
+Check out this screen from their online quiz creator – you can’t even try these features marked ‘Upgrade’, so how can you be sure you want to upgrade to pay for them?

 But once you move to their paid plans, they confusingly have personal and business plans – yet confusingly don’t make clear the advantages and differences between them.